Hot Tub Covers & Swim Spa Covers

 - Extra Thick Insulating Core

-- The prices above are for a minimum of 4" (102mm) high density insulating foam, which is tapered down towards the edge of the cover to allow rain to run off.
+- The prices above are for a minimum 4" (102mm) high density insulating foam, which is tapered down towards the edge of the cover to allow rain to run off.
 If the cover isn't tapered rain water will pool in the center and before long the cover will begin to sag in the middle.
-The bigger 3 section hot tub covers and the swim-spa covers are made with thicker foam as standard in some sections so that a continuous taper from the center of the cover can still be achieved whilst keeping the outer sections of the cover to the 4" (102mm) thickness.
+The bigger 3 section hot tub covers and the swim-spa covers are made with thicker foam as standard in some sections so that a continuous taper from the center of the cover can still be achieved whilst keeping the outer extremities of the cover to at least 3" (76mm) thickness.
 Where possible we offer the option to upgrade to thicker (and therefore higher insulating) foam if you wish.
 Click through on the buttons above to see the options available for your cover.